Skip to Navigation

-How Council policies are made: The nine non-officer members of CII's Board of Directors serve as CII’s Policies Committee.
-They suggest ideas for policies, draft staff policy drafts and decide which proposed policies to submit to the full board.
-Once approved by the board, a proposed policy is subject to a vote by General Members.
+How CII policies are made: The nine non-officer members of CII's Board of Directors serve as CII’s Policies Committee.
+They suggest ideas for policies, guide staff on policy drafts and decide which proposed policies to submit to the full board.
+If approved by the committee, a proposed policy becomes subject to a comment period open to all CII members, a subsequent vote by the full board and a final vote by CII General Members.

-Suggest policy topics: Members are welcome to suggest policies to CII directors or staff and may comment on proposed policies through the Policies Updates page or or by contacting CII staffer Glenn Davis.
+Suggest policy topics: Members are welcome to suggest policies to CII directors or staff and may comment on proposed policies through the Policies Committee page or by contacting CII Deputy Director Glenn Davis.

 1. Introduction